CLSPhila/LegalServerReader/Readme.md

 You may need to install additional libraries into your system, for example for parsing xml.

-Second, create a gpg key, if you do not already have one, and make sure your key has a strong passphrase.
-Search online for how to do this, if you need help.

-Third, save encrypted credentials for accessing your report.
+Next, save encrypted credentials for accessing your report.
 See the Getting Started vignette for more details.

 ```
 > create.credentials() %>%
     add.report("Test Report") %>%
     add.report("Second Report") %>%
-    save.credentials(receiver="testkey@test.test", path.for.secrets="./mycredentials.gpg", return.creds=FALSE)
+    save.credentials(path.for.secrets="./mycredentials.creds", return.creds=FALSE)
 ```

 You will be prompted for secrets: the password for the api user account and the url of the legalserver report, including the api key.